Joecstarr/joe-starr.com/content/slides/zombie_jones.md

 # Day 53

 Time is running out.
 With your preliminary results in hand the vaccine is being produced.
-The world is now on your shoulders waiting for your results.
+The future of the world is now on your shoulders waiting for your results.

 ---
 {{< slides/zombie/hide_background  >}}